-The best type of espresso machines are the pump variety (again in my opinion, but ask any barista, and they will probably tell you the same) the produced espresso tastes like real espresso, and you find that there is no burned or charred aftertaste that can sometimes occur with the steamed driven machines.
+The best type of espresso machines are the pump variety (again in my opinion, but ask any barista, and they will probably tell you the same) the produced espresso tastes like real espresso, and you find that there is no burned or charred aftertaste that can sometimes occur with the steam driven machines.

 I’ll admit, the pump espresso machines are a bit pricier when compared to the cheaper steam units, but if you enjoy and savor your espressos you won’t be happy with the results of a steam driven machine, trust me, so opt for the pump machines (you can thank me later).

 Get your Grind on!

 One of the desirable features of an espresso machine for home use is a built-in grinder.
-You will tend to find coffee grinders built-in to the more expensive machines, plus they're on all of the super-automatic models I have seen so far.
-Let’s be honest, if you want your espresso maker to weigh, grind and move the beans for you you’re going to have to pay a little bit more for it.. right?
+You will tend to find coffee grinders built-in to the more expensive machines, plus they’re on all of the super-automatic models I have seen so far.
+Let’s be honest, if you want your espresso maker to weigh, grind and move the beans you’re going to have to pay a little bit more for it.. right?

 If you are on a tight budget, I would probably rule out buying an espresso maker for the home that comes with a grinder.
 However, that being said you will have to pay for a separate coffee grinder at some point because pre-ground shop bought espresso doesn’t taste the same as freshly ground.